MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-image.md

 **[Image](properties-visual.md)** – The name or URL of the image that appears in an image, audio, or microphone control.

 > [!NOTE]
 > Use HTTPS for all external images to ensure compatibility with modern browsers.
-The server that hosts the image must not require authentication.
+Ensure server that hosts the image must not require authentication.

 ## Additional properties
 **[AccessibleLabel](properties-accessibility.md)** – Label for screen readers.